VoronDesign/VoronUsers/printer_mods/Decontaminator Purge Bucket/README.md

 You will need the following:

-1x brass brush (I got the TriangleLabs brass/copper brush and cut it down to length).
+-1x brass brush (I got the TriangleLabs brass/copper brush and cut it down to length).
-2x M3X8mm SHCS
+-2x M3X8mm SHCS
-2x 6x3mm round magnets (optional)
+-2x 6x3mm round magnets (optional)

+STLs are included here and CAD files as well if you wish to change the dimensions.

-Refer to the installation guide for further details.
+Refer to the installation guide for pictures and further details.